Kisor v. Wilkie: Supreme Court

 Justice Elena Kagan, writing for the majority, issued an opinion by herself and the other liberal justices, joined partly by Chief Justice Roberts.
-Kagan started with reiterating the justification of Auer, namely, the court's belief of implicit Congressional intent.
-The court infers that the agency can best state the regulation's authorial intent, has the expertise to make what's essentially a policy decision, and can promote uniformity.
+Kagan began by reiterating the justification of Auer, namely, the court's belief of implicit Congressional intent.
+The court inferred that the agency itself can best state the regulation's authorial intent, has the expertise to make what's essentially a policy decision, and can promote uniformity.
 Justice Kagan further stated that while the decision upholds the Auer deference, "we reinforce its limits."
-Kagan's opinion stated that the Auer deference is "sometimes appropriate and sometimes not," and states that the Auer deference can only be considered when "a regulation is genuinely ambiguous," the court has exhausted traditional tools of statutory construction, "the agency's construction of its rule must still be reasonable", the rule must be an authoritative statement by agency higher-up officials; it must implicate agency expertise; and it cannot create unfair surprise.
+Kagan wrote that the Auer deference is "sometimes appropriate and sometimes not," and stated that the Auer deference can only be considered when "a regulation is genuinely ambiguous"; the court has exhausted traditional tools of statutory construction; "the agency's construction of its rule must still be reasonable"; the rule must be an authoritative statement by superior officials of the agency; it must implicate agency expertise; and it cannot create unfair surprise.

-Strikingly, the chief justice joins only the portion of the majority opinion that limited the application of Auer.
-He did not join the parts of the opinion which stated the justifications or Auer and declined to overrule it.
+Chief justice Roberts joined only the portion of the majority opinion that limited the application of Auer.
+He did not join the parts of the opinion that stated the justifications for Auer and declined to overrule it.

-The Court did unanimously rule on the judgement of the specific matter of Kisor's case with the VA that the Federal Circuit did not use all the tools it had at hand to property analyze the interpretation of the VA's regulations, thus vacating the prior decision and remanding it for review in light of the limitations set forth for the Auer deference.
+The Court's unanimous ruling on the judgment of the specific matter of Kisor's case with the VA found that the Federal Circuit did not use all the tools it had at hand to properly analyze the interpretation of the VA's regulations, thus vacating the prior decision and remanding it for review in light of the limitations set forth for the Auer deference.